 The city of Rimouski is the “oceanographic capital” of Quebec.
 With its blend of urban and rural lifestyles, this municipality in the Lower St. Lawrence region is home to a wide variety of activities.
 What’s more, with some 50 cultural organizations present and a number of art galleries, it is the cultural hub of the region.

-Rimouski is known as a regional capital because of its concentration of goods and services companies and government bodies (e.g., TELUS Québec, Hydro-Québec regional service centre, courthouse, federal and provincial government agencies, etc.).
+Rimouski is recognized as the regional capital of the area due to the concentration of companies offering a multitude of goods and services and the important number of head offices located here, (e.g., TELUS Quebec, Hydro-Québec’s regional service centre, courthouse, federal and provincial government agencies, etc.).
 The fact that the headquarters or regional offices of many of these organizations are located here contributes significantly to the city’s economic vitality.

 Relais Nordik is headquartered in Rimouski.